Name: Jim Magahey

 Organization: IBM Canada

-Title: IBM Sr. Project Executive & Lead, HHS Innovation Exchange
+Title: IBM Sr. Project Executive & Lead, HHS/IBM Innovation Exchange

-What is your role with the HHS Innovation Exchange?
+What is your role with the HHS/IBM Innovation Exchange?

 I am the IBM business lead for the Innovation Exchange.
 I have responsibility for the business operations of the collaborative initiative between HHS and IBM with accountability for the governance of the new partnership facilitated by the Innovation Exchange.